 There is also Japan’s first manga museum (Saitama Municipal Cartoon Art Museum) and the House of the Four Seasons (a traditional Japanese building that serves as a community rest house) in the vicinity.

 See here for the location of the village on Google Maps.
-And here is a PDF version of the map above.
 Note that the museum and gardens are closed on Thursdays.